nhungoc1508/30MFF/README.md

 ## Extra

 I also finished the all-films premiere web page that I made wireframes for because I previously misread the prompt.
 Similar to the main page for my film, that page stays quite close to the original design.
 I am still using the names and summaries I made up myself.
-To access the page, follow the “See all participating films” link at the beginning of my page.
+To access the page, follow the [See all participating films](https://nhungoc1508.github.io/30MFF/home.html) link at the beginning of my page.